ehhdang/AMEX-Default-Prediction/README.md

 ### Unsupervised
 The role of unsupervised learning will be to understand the hidden data structures for better feature processing.
 1) Clustering algorithms: visualize the data to allow better feature processing.
-2) Dimensionality reduction (tSNE and PCA): Given a total of 190+ features, methods like tSNE and PCA can help visualize the data points and choose relevant features.
+2) Dimensionality reduction (PCA, tSNE and UMAP): Given a total of 190+ features, methods like tSNE and PCA can help visualize the data points and choose relevant features.
 Reduced feature count could also help boost training speed for supervised methods.

 ### Supervised